EliMCosta/camunda-stack/README.md

 sudo chown -R 1000:1000 /app/camunda-stack; \
 sudo chmod -R 440 /app/camunda-stack
 ````
-9) You can do more things in order to secure your deployment based on your infrastucture resources.
+9) You can do more things in order to secure your deployment based on your infrastructure resources.
 Please, see this for more tips.
 >https://docs.camunda.org/manual/latest/user-guide/security/

 **Web apps endpoint**